 The Conservatory and the adjacent National Garden are open daily from 10 a.m. until 5 p.m.
 Located on Independence Avenue, Bartholdi Park is open daily from dawn to dusk.
 Admission to the Botanic Garden is free of charge.

 Metered parking is limited near the garden, so driving is not recommended.
 Instead, hop aboard Old Town Trolley for a complete tour of Washington DC.
-Get off at Stop #5, explore the garden and surround area, then join the next trolley to come around.
-You can also reach the Botanic Garden via public transportation.
+Get off at the US Capitol stop, explore the garden and surrounding area, then join the next trolley to come around.
+You can also reach the U.S. Botanic Garden via public transportation.
 Take the Orange, Blue and Silver Metro rail lines to the Federal Center stop, which is three blocks away.
 Three surface bus routes stop behind the garden on Independence Avenue.

 Things to Do Nearby